THE INCREDIBLE HULK (reviewed as a single movie)

 Anger in and of itself is a useful tool.
 Its presence can often help identify injustices or wrongs and push individuals into action in correcting them.
 But it can also come from self-centeredness, selfish ambition, and perceived injustices or wrongs.
 When anger itself is the sole driving force, instead of pushing someone toward positive action, it becomes blinding.

-Proverbs has some great wisdom about anger and rage, like Proverbs 30:33: “For as pressing cream produces butter,
+Proverbs has some great wisdom about anger and rage, like Proverbs 30:33: “For as pressing cream produces butter, and as pressing the nose produces blood, so pressing anger produces strife.”

 And Proverbs 15:18: “The hot-tempered stir up dissension, but those who are patient calm a quarrel.”